Head-to-Head Cycle Resolutions

 Rail Corridor head-to-head standings table

-This creates a cyclical result with no Condorcet winner.
+This creates a cyclical result with no head-to-head undefeated candidate.
 To apply Ranked Pairs, we first list the winning matchups and their margins of victory:

 Rail Corridor head-to-head standings table